-When notifying the family, the principal should include the reason for the exclusion, the time period, the family and student's rights in relation to the exclusion, and provide up-to-date links to sources of impartial advice for families, such as Coram Children's Legal Centre or Ace Advice and Information Service, as well as a link to the most recent legal guidance on school exclusions.
-Full details of what should be included can be found in the publication, Suspension and Permanent Exclusion (2023).
+When notifying the family about the suspension or permanent exclusion the principal should draw attention to relevant sources of free and impartial information.
+This information should include Coram Children's Legal Centre or Ace Advice and Information Services, as well as a link to the most recent legal guidance on school exclusions.
+Full details of what should be include can be found in the Suspension and Permanent Exclusion guidance September 2023.

-The principal must notify the governing board immediately in the case of a permanent exclusion or where a fixed-term exclusion extends beyond five days.
+The principal must notify the governance department immediately in the case of a permanent exclusion.
 They must also inform the Local Authority of any permanent exclusion.

-There should be a clear process for ensuring that families, social workers / virtual school heads (where appropriate), the governing board and local authority (where appropriate) are notified within the appropriate timeframes and with the reason(s) and parameters of the exclusion clearly stated.
+There should be a clear process for ensuring that families, social workers / virtual school heads (where appropriate), the governance department and local authority (where appropriate) are notified within the appropriate timeframes and with the reason(s) and parameters of the exclusion clearly stated.

-All staff are responsible for knowing and understanding the systems in place to support behaviour, upholding them within their academy, and seeking support if necessary.
+All staff are responsible for knowing and understanding the systems in place to support the behaviour, upholding them within their academy and seeking support if necessary.

 All students have a responsibility to behave in a way that does not disrupt the learning, wellbeing or safety of themselves, their peers or any adult in the academy or wider academy community.
-A student's behaviour outside of the academy can be considered grounds for fixed term or permanent exclusion.
+A student's behaviour outside the academy can be considered grounds for a suspension or permanent exclusion.

-3.3 Families
+3.4 Families

-The family may write to the governing board to ask them to review a fixed term exclusion that is more than five days in length.
+The family may request a review from a pupil discipline committee to review a suspension that is more than five days in length.